farmOS/farmOS/docs/development/api.md

 * `created`: A timestamp representing when the log was created.
 * `changed`: A timestamp representing when the log was last updated.
 * `uid`: A reference to the user who created the log.
+* `data`: An arbitrary string of data.
+This can be used to store additional data on the log as JSON, XML, YAML, etc. **It is the resposibility of the API user to respect data format that is already in the log.**

 #### Input logs